straweb/straweb/README.md

 - 🐧 Comfortable with **any tech stack and industry knowledge**
 - ☁️ Learning & applying **concepts into project applications**
 - 🔭 Curious mind.
 Quick learner and adapts to things and the environment.
 Always ready to build and recreate better.
-- 🌱I explore all tech stacks and concepts to bring ideas to life.
+- 🌱 I explore all tech stacks and concepts to bring ideas to life.
 - 💬 Always open to collaborations, tech discussions, and exploring new opportunities in **DevOps, Cloud, and Software Development**.

 <hr>